-THE Bactrian Empire was founded by the Scythians, says Justin'.
-This statement probably comes very near the truth; for, by examining the scattered notices in Justin.
-Curtius.
-Arrian and Strabo2, we shall find there are ample traces of a non-Aryan helot population existing in Bactria up to the time of Alexander: it would appear highly probable that we are here presented with a condition of things quite similar to that which obtained in ancient Sparta or early Norman England, unless an even closer parallel is to be found in the oligarchies of ancient Thessalv.
+THE Bactrian Empire was founded by the Scythians, says Justin1.
+This statement probably comes very near the truth; for, by examining the scattered notices in Justin, Curtius, Arrian and Strabo2, we shall find there are ample traces of a non-Aryan helot population existing in Bactria up to the time of Alexander; it would appear highly probable that we are here presented with a condition of things quite similar to that which obtained in ancient Sparta or early Norman England, unless an even closer parallel is to be found in the oligarchies of ancient Thessaly.

-We know that there was a constant tendency on the part of the tribes beyond the Jaxartes to move south: this tendency was part of the wave-
+We know that there was a constant tendency on the part of the tribes beyond the Jaxartes to move south : this tendency was part of the wave-

-1 Justin II.
-9.
+Justin II.
+3. 1

-2 Expecially Strabo, XI, 8 4 "The Sacae used to make raids like the Commerciana.......They occupied Bactria".
-Herodotus refers to the Sacae and Bactrians in one breath, constantly, as if there were but little difference between thom; as, indeed, there would be, if the Satrupy of Bactria consisted of Sacae with an Irabian aristocracy.
+1 Justin II, J. 2 Especially Strabo.
+XI.
+8 4 "The Sacae used to make raids like the Cimmerians......They occupied Bactria".
+Herodotus refers to the Sacae and Bactrians in one breath, constantly, as if there were but little difference between them; as, indeed, there would be, if the Satrapy of Bactria consisted of Sacae with an Iranian aristocracy.

-Scc especially thostory of Massies.
+See especially the story of Masistes.
 (IX.
 113.)
-Massies would have stirred up a revolt, had be gone back to Bactria among the Sacue.
-Hystempos (VII.
-54) was in command of the "Bactrians and Sueue ".
+Masistes would have stirred up a revolt, had he gone back to Bactria among the Sacae.
+Hystaspes (VII.
+54) was in command of the "Bactrians and Sacae ".